-It is important to know what to do when traffic lights are out at an intersection.
-Michigan law requires that drivers treat it as a 4-way stop, which means stopping before entering the intersection, following the right-of-way rules and exercising “ordinary care” as you drive through the intersection.
+It is important to know what to do when traffic lights are out at an intersection in Michigan.
+State law requires that drivers treat it as a 4-way stop, which means stopping before entering the intersection, following the right-of-way rules and exercising “ordinary care” as you drive through the intersection.

 Do you know what to do when traffic lights are out at an intersection?

-Here is what to do when traffic lights are out at an intersection that you are approaching: (1) stop before entering the intersection; (2) yield the right of way to vehicles that will be an “immediate hazard” to you; and (3) “exercise ordinary care” when you do drive through the intersection.
+According to Michigan law this is what you do when traffic lights are out at an intersection that you are approaching: stop before entering the intersection; yield the right of way to vehicles that will be an “immediate hazard” to you; and “exercise ordinary care” when you do drive through the intersection.
 (MCL 257.649(4))

 In other words, according to the Michigan State Police, when the signal are not working at an intersection, drivers are required to treat the intersection “as a four way stop.”

 Michigan law on what to do when signals are not working at an intersection

 Michigan law specifically states that when an intersection’s signal shows “no colored lights or colored lighted arrows, exhibits a combination of colored lights or colored lighted arrows that fails to clearly indicate the assignment of right of way, or the signals are otherwise malfunctioning,” then the “driver of a vehicle approaching” the intersection must do all of the following: